tysonmote/tcup/README.md

       -in="127.0.0.1:1984": TCP listening address
       -out="127.0.0.1:1984": UDP destination address
-      -token="": Expected "X-Token" header for all requests -log=0: Log basic requests stats every few seconds.
-0 will cause no stats to be logged
+      -token="": Expected "X-Token" header for all requests -log=0: Stats logging interval.
+A value of 0 will cause no stats to be logged

 tcup returns the following status codes: